saleel/react-native-super-grid/README.md

 ## Getting Started

-This library export two components - FlatGrid (similar to FlatList) and SectionGrid (similart to SecionList).
+This library export two components - FlatGrid (similar to FlatList) and SectionGrid (similar to SectionList).
 Both components render a Grid layout that adapts itself to various screen resolutions.

 Instead of passing an itemPerRow argument, you pass ```itemDimension``` and each item will be rendered with a dimension size equal to or more than (to fill the screen) the given dimension.